Main Content

 • Take steps to avoid swallowing air:

 • Eat slowly.
-Avoid gulping food or beverages.
+Avoid gulping food or drinks.

 • Chew your food thoroughly before you swallow.